Drugs have destroyed many lives, but wrongheaded governmental policies have destroyed many more, argue experts.

 Although many South Africans are calling for harsher drug policies, internationally there is increasing recognition that criminal justice approaches are not effective.
 Last year, a panel of international experts convened by the medical journal The Lancet reviewed global evidence on the effect of drug policies.
 Citing dismal results from “the war on drugs” in places such as Latin America, the panel recommended countries decriminalise nonviolent drug offences such as the use or possession of substances and instead focus on targeting only the most violent armed criminals.

-Did the myth of bluetooth nyaope fool a nation?
+[WATCH] Did the myth of bluetooth nyaope fool a nation?

 Kofi Annan, former United Nations secretary general and commissioner on the Global Commission on Drug Policy, has said: “Drugs have destroyed many lives, but wrongheaded governmental policies have destroyed many more.
 I think it’s obvious that, after 40 years of the war on drugs, it has not worked.”